idvorkin/idvorkin.github.io/_d/covid19.md

 The data analysis during this defining event has been terrible.
 However, focusing on the positive, the gives me a chance to see how "good data is presented" and to build some of my own data visualization skills.

+Here is [the best](https://ourworldindata.org/coronavirus#growth-in-covid-19-deaths-by-country) visualizer.
+Its good for may reasons, I should study it in the future.

 I've also got some relative data on my [mortality post](/death), however I don't think the problem is mortality, it's the health system being overwhelmed and the economy, neither of which is reported.

 ### My personal dashboard